 Once you’ve had your fill of koala cuteness, backtrack to the Guided Tour Bus to get an overview of the zoo.

-Feed a Giraffe in the Urban Jungle
+Feed a Giraffe or Rhino in the Urban Jungle

 Ride a Tiger or Zebra to End Your Day

-You can also ride on horses, lions, ostriches and more.
+You can also ride on horses, lions, ostriches, and more.
 The Balboa Carousel ride is a unique way to finish your San Diego Zoo itinerary.
 It’s silly, nostalgic fun for everyone from preschool kids to older adults.
 The Herschell-Spillman menagerie merry-go-round was built in 1910.
 All but two pairs of the hand-carved wooden animals are originals.

 It’s also one of the few carousels in the world that still offer the brass ring game.
 Take a seat on one of the animals on the outermost row of the platform.
 Try to grab the rings as you fly by.
 The iron rings don’t count.
 The person that grabs the brass ring gets a free ride.